Creative Writing MSc

 Based in the first UNESCO World City of Literature, this one-year, full-time taught Masters programme is tailored towards your practice in either fiction or poetry.

-There is a strong practical element to the programme, helping you develop your creative skills through workshops, presenting your work for peer discussion, and hearing from guest writers and other professionals on the practicalities of life as a writer.
+There is a strong practical element to the programme, helping you develop your creative skills through:

-You’ll also sharpen your critical skills through seminars exploring the particulars of your chosen form and through option courses in literature, helping you move from theoretical considerations to practical applications.
+- option courses in literature, helping you move from theoretical considerations to practical applications

 The programme culminates with the publication of ‘From Arthur’s Seat’, an anthology of student work.

-Literature has been taught here for over 250 years, and today Edinburgh thrives on its designation as the first UNESCO World City of Literature, home to the National Library of Scotland and the Scottish Poetry Library, and a number of celebrated publishing outlets, from Canongate and Polygon, to Luath Press, Birlinn and Mariscat.
+Literature has been taught here for over 250 years, and today Edinburgh thrives on its designation as the first UNESCO World City of Literature.
+The city is home to the National Library of Scotland and the Scottish Poetry Library, and a number of celebrated publishing outlets, from Canongate and Polygon, to Luath Press, Birlinn and Mariscat.
 The University hosts the prestigious James Tait Black Awards, established in 1919 and the oldest literary prizes in Britain.

-We team teach our programme so that you benefit from the input of a range of tutors, as well as your fellow students and our Writer in Residence, Tracey S. Rosenberg, who also co-ordinates a range of student writing prizes and our annual industry event, The Business.
+We team teach our programme so that you benefit from the input of a range of tutors, as well as your fellow students and our Writer in Residence, the poet Ryan Van Winkle, who also co-ordinates a range of student writing prizes and our annual industry event, The Business.

 We have a large number of option courses to choose from, including preferred courses for fiction and poetry (which will be offered to Creative Writing students in the first instance), and courses from across the Department of English Literature and the School of Literatures, Languages and Cultures.

-Throughout the programme, you’ll be expected to attend readings and talks by visiting speakers.
+Throughout the programme, you will be expected to attend readings and talks by visiting speakers.
 Early on, these will be from published writers and, later, advisors from the writing business: literary agents, magazine editors and publishers.

 Find out more about compulsory and optional courses